mqttjs/MQTT.js/README.md

   * `qos` QoS level, `Number`, default `0`
   * `retain` retain flag, `Boolean`, default `false`
   * `dup` mark as duplicate flag, `Boolean`, default `false`
+  * `properties`: MQTT 5.0 properties `object`
+    * `payloadFormatIndicator`: Payload is UTF-8 Encoded Character Data or not `boolean`,
+    * `messageExpiryInterval`: the lifetime of the Application Message in seconds `number`,
+    * `topicAlias`: value that is used to identify the Topic instead of using the Topic Name `number`,
+    * `responseTopic`: String which is used as the Topic Name for a response message `string`,
+    * `correlationData`: used by the sender of the Request Message to identify which request the Response Message is for when it is received `binary`,
+    * `userProperties`: The User Property is allowed to appear multiple times to represent multiple name, value pairs `object`,
+    * `subscriptionIdentifier`: representing the identifier of the subscription `number`,
+    * `contentType`: String describing the content of the Application Message `string`
 * `callback` - `function (err)`, fired when the QoS handling completes, or at the next tick if QoS 0.
 An error occurs if client is disconnecting.